Hyacinthe Loyson: Biography

 Loyson was born in Orléans, France, on 10 March 1827.
 He was baptised Charles Jean Marie; named after the poet Charles Loyson, his uncle.
-He was educated in Pau, Pyrénées-Atlantiques, by private professors where his father was rector of the University.
+He was educated in Pau, Pyrénées-Atlantiques, by private professors where his father was rector of the university.
 His mother was of the noble Burnier-Fontonel family of the Chateau de Reiquier, Savoy.
 One brother, Jules Theodore Loyson, became a priest and professor at the Collège de Sorbonne in Paris, and one sister became a nun.

-In 1845, entered the seminary of Saint-Sulpice, Paris and was ordained four years later.
+In 1845, he entered the seminary of Saint-Sulpice, Paris and was ordained four years later.
 He successively taught philosophy at the seminary in Avignon, and theology at the seminary in Nantes and officiated in his ecclesiastical capacity at Saint-Sulpice.
 He eventually resigned his post to assume the vows of a friar of the Order of the Carmelites, taking the religious name of Hyacinthe.
 He then spent two years in the Carmelite convent in Lyon, and attracted much attention by his preaching at the Lycée in Lyons.

 As a preacher in Lyon and Bordeaux, Loyson acquired his reputation as the most effective pulpit orator of his day; and his success soon afterwards induced him to seek the more critical audiences of Paris, where Loyson further established his fame at the Église de la Madeleine and Notre Dame de Paris.
 Mullinger wrote that Loyson's "resonant voice and impassioned rhetoric possess, especially for his own countrymen, a powerful charm."
 His eloquence drew all Paris to his Advent sermons in Notre Dame de Paris between 1865 and 1869, but his orthodoxy fell under suspicion.
 In 1868, he was summoned to Rome and was ordered to stop preaching on any controversial subject, and to confine himself exclusively to those subjects upon which all Roman Catholics were united in belief.

 In June 1869, Loyson delivered an address before the Ligue internationale de la paix, which was founded by Frédéric Passy, in which he spoke of the Jewish religion, the Catholic religion, and the Protestant religion, as being the three great religions of civilized peoples; this expression elicited severe censures from the Catholic press.
 In 1869, he protested against the manner in which the First Vatican Council was convened.